-Supporting Evidence: ie a letter or report from one to the following registered health professionals; Specialist consultant, Community Paediatrician, Psychologist, Educational Psychologist, Psychiatrist, Physiotherapist, Occupational Therapist or Social work professional, the letter or report must be based on the professional's own knowledge of the child/parents condition and circumstances.
-Please note that reports from a family doctor are NOT accepted for this purpose.
+- i.
+Letter or report from one to the following registered health professionals; Specialist Consultant, Community Paediatrician, Psychologist, Educational Psychologist, Psychiatrist, Physiotherapist, Occupational Therapist.
+The letter or report must be based on the professional's own knowledge of the child / parent's condition and circumstances. - ii.
+Letter or report from a registered Social Work professional which must be based on their own knowledge of the child / parent's condition and circumstances.